-Potty training might just be the most stressful part of acquiring a new dog.
+Potty training might be the most stressful part of acquiring a new dog.
 This is especially important if you plan to keep your dog in the house, but it often isn’t an easy process.
-However, it can be made a lot easier with a little preparation and knowledge.
+However, it can be made much easier with some preparation and knowledge.

-So, how hard will it be to potty-train a Labrador puppy?
 The answer is that it all depends on the owner.
+In most cases, Labradors are not difficult to train.
 This process can be incredibly hard or relatively easy.
-In most cases, Labradors are not terribly difficult to train.

-For this article, we will attempt to give you all the information that you need in order to get ahead of this problem.
-For starters, you will need to think about the environment in which your dog (and you) will live.
+For this article, we will attempt to give you all the information you need to avoid this problem.
+For starters, you will need to consider the environment in which your dog (and you) will live.

 If you live in a rural area where you can allow your dog to run loose, your problem is a little easier.
 In this situation, your dog should usually do their business outside.
 Being creatures of habit, dogs tend to fall into a bathroom routine naturally.

 If you live in a more urban area, you will need to give your dog an indoor place to do their business.
 Even if you have a small yard, you probably don’t want to leave your dog out there all the time.
-In cities, there are people who steal dogs for terrible purposes.
+In cities, some people steal dogs for terrible purposes.